vqf/ciberAMP/README.md

 ------------------------------------------------------------------------

-# CiberAMP | An R package to integrate SCNVs and RNAseq data from TCGA.
+# CiberAMP | An R package to identify differential mRNA expression linked to somatic copy number variations in cancer datasets

-CiberAMP is a new R package that takes advantage of the R-coded count-based differential expression analysis (DEA) pipelines to associate significant transcriptional alterations to SCNVs in a cohort of tumors.
-The algorithm has been specially designed to be an easy-to-access tool for TCGA database, the largest in the world, with more than 11.000 tumor samples distributed across 33 different cancer datasets.
+CiberAMP is an R package that uses differential expression analyses to stablish accurate correlations between specific SCNVs and changes in expression in the genes affected by them.
+The algorithm has been designed to be an easy-to-access tool for the TCGA, the largest database in the world with genomic and transcriptomic data ofr more than 10,000 samples of 33 different human cancers.

-Unlike other methods, CiberAMP provides information about:
+Unlike other methods, CiberAMP can yield information on:
-  1) the transcriptional alterations between I) tumor vs normal and ii) SCN-altered vs diploid tumor samples
-  2) the SCNVs recurrencies across the cohort
-  3) the genomic context these changes are embedded in
-  4) a rated list of top candidates based on a novel logic classification algorithm.

-The SCN-associated differentially expressed genes (DEGs) reported by CiberAMP are:
-  1º) classified regarding their co-amplification/deletion with any COSMIC CGC oncogene in the cohort 2º) subclassified according to their genomic location inside SCN-associated DEGs enriched clusters in the tumor genome.

-Finally, since CiberAMP classifies tumor samples SCNVs based on GISTIC2.0 outcomes, it allows the users to integrate the expression data from deeply or shallowly SCN-altered samples.
+  (i) SCNV-DEGs (somatic copy number variations associated differentially expressed genes) in a cohort of TCGA tumor samples (ii) The type of copy number variation associated with each SCNV-DEG in terms of expression pattern and genomic context (iii) Insights on the potential functional relevance of each identified SCNV-DEG

 ### Installation from GitHub ###